 Joint Degenerative Disorders

-Also referred to as myofascial pain, muscle disorders involve pain and discomfort in all the muscles controlling the function of your jaw.
-You may also experience pain in your jaw muscles, shoulders and neck.
+Muscle disorders, also known as myofascial pain, cause discomfort and pain in the muscles responsible for controlling your jaw's function.
+Additionally, you may feel pain in your jaw muscles, as well as your shoulders and neck.

 Joint Derangement Disorders

 A small, cushion-like disc positioned between two bones helps the jaw move smoothly and absorbs shocks during jaw movements.
 When someone has a joint disorder, the jaw's internal balance is disrupted due to a dislocated disc or damaged bone.
 Unfortunately, there is currently no surgical solution for this problem.

 When you have TMJ Disorder, you will probably feel pain in your jaw and face.
 You might also experience discomfort around your ears, and there may be aching when you open your mouth to eat or talk.

 - Problems opening, closing or clenching your jaw

 - Headaches, dizziness or pain in your temples

 - Grinding, clicking or popping sounds when you open your jaw